Jeb Bush says Obama shift on Cuba undermines U.S. credibility

 Bush, whose father George H.W. and brother George W. were both U.S. presidents, also welcomed the return of Alan Gross to the United States, but condemned the simultaneous release of three Cuban spies.

-Bush on Tuesday announced his intention to actively explore a presidential bid, becoming the first major Republican to formally move toward a possible candidacy.
+Bush on Tuesday announced his intention to actively explore a presidential bid, becoming the first major Republican to formally move towards a possible candidacy.

 Florida Senator Marco Rubio, another Republican presidential hopeful and a Cuban-American, earlier announced his own strong opposition to the Obama administration's policy shift.